andeemarks/clj-hex-grid/README.md

 1. Neighbours - Done (cube and offset, no axials, no diagonals)
 1. Distances - Done (cube and offset coordinates)
 1. Line drawing - Done (cube coordinates)
-1. Range - To do
+1. Range - In progress
 1. Rotation - To do
 1. Rings - To do
 1. Field of view - To do